vpcom/angular5-poster-shop/README.md

 **!!!
 Project in progress !!!**

-## In short
+## TL;DR

-A web application selling posters.
+A simple web application (for buying posters) aiming at being a good use case of Angular and other librairies.

-A small-sized Angular 5 project designed with Material Design components, internal state logic centralized with a redux type of architecture triggering front end updates when the data fetching via Observables is done.
+A small-sized Angular 5 project designed with Material Design components, forms with a redux architecture and observable services.

 **Demo: [http://vincentperrin.com/poster-shop/angular/](http://vincentperrin.com/poster-shop/angular/)**

-## In longer
+## A full test scenarion and technical features

-A list of card presents the posters to buy.
-We can select them, see the details and select them.
-The left panel displays the selection and proposes to buy.
-A form takes data and the validation saves in the browser local storage to establish logs.
+- A list of card presents the posters to buy.

+- We can select them directly, or see the details before selecting them.

+- The right panel displays the cart content and proposes to buy.

+- A form takes the user information (not required) and the validation saves in the browser local storage to populate the content of a logs page where the user is redirected after buying.

-The form fields can be checked, and unit and end to end tests ensure the stability of the application.
+The form fields are validated (but are not required).

+Unit and end to end tests ensure the stability of the application.

-The design is also responsive with the CSS3 flexbox system and the flex-layout library.
+The design is responsive with flex-layout and CSS3 flexbox.

 ## Installation